codedragon/Puppy_career_talk/slides.md

 # A word about networking:
-### Your most important connections will be the ones who have worked with you, coded with you or see you as an expert on some level.
+### Your most important connections will have:
+* worked with you
+* coded with you
+* see you as an expert
 ### How do you get this network?<!-- .element: class="fragment" data-fragment-index="1" -->

 Note: